 Hypertrophic cardiomyopathy (HCM) is a complex, yet relatively common, genetic heart disease that occurs in approximately 1 in 500 individuals.
 It affects both genders and all races.
 The disease results in excessive thickening of the heart muscle—referred to as “hypertrophy”—which occurs most commonly in the septum (i.e. the muscular wall that separates the left and right lower chambers of the heart).
 In the majority of patients, this thickening begins during puberty, with little to no change in the thickness beyond early adulthood.
-However, symptoms from HCM can develop or worsen at any age, but most commonly occur during mid-life.
+However, HCM symptoms can develop or worsen at any age, but most commonly occur during mid-life.

 Types of HCM

 Almost two-thirds of HCM patients have the obstructive form of the disease.
 This means their mitral valve moves abnormally, causing it to come in contact with the thickened septum, and therefore partially obstructing flow of blood out of the heart.
 This obstruction of blood creates higher pressure in the left lower chamber of the heart, which can be reliably measured with an echocardiogram.
 In some patients, this obstruction to blood flow is present at rest.
 In other patients it occurs only during exercise, requiring an exercise stress test be performed at the time of the clinical evaluation.

 The obstruction to blood flow and the resulting increase in pressure in the heart is responsible for what we call “limiting” symptoms, that include: shortness of breath with activity, exertional fatigue, chest pain (or “heart pounding”) and occasionally lightheadedness.
 These symptoms can often be managed with appropriate medications.
 However, when medications are not effective, patients can then become candidates for invasive treatment options to relieve the obstruction—via either surgical myectomy or alcohol ablation.